nahid/apiz/readme.md

-# API Manager
+# APIZ

-API manager is a PHP API Client Development Kit.
+APIZ is a PHP API Client Development Kit.
 You can easily handle all kind of JSON api response by using this package.

 ## Requirements